thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 4
 However, there are several resources behind your company’s firewall that your employees need to access on a regular basis.
-In this case, you’d build a private nameserver, and then use PE to ensure all the servers in your infrastructure have access to it.
+In this case, you build a private nameserver, and then use Puppet Enterprise to ensure all the servers in your infrastructure have access to the nameserver.

 ###Slide 5